The oldest public wildflower garden in the United States

 Below: Each umbellet has 4 to 7 flowers with five petals with one or two petals longer than the others.
 The two spreading styles are shorter than the petals.

-Below: The long calyx is very hairy, maturing into a black pod that splits into two long seed.
+Below: The long calyx is very hairy, maturing into a black pod that splits into two long seeds.
 Note the green bracts at the base of the umbellet.

 Below: The veins on the leaf underside have long hair.
 The stem base is swollen and reddish at ground level where it branches.